Medical doctor: Regulation

-All medical practitioners
+Licensing

 Among the English-speaking countries, this process is known either as licensure as in the United States, or as registration in the United Kingdom, other Commonwealth countries, and Ireland.
 Synonyms in use elsewhere include colegiación in Spain, ishi menkyo in Japan, autorisasjon in Norway, Approbation in Germany, and άδεια εργασίας in Greece.
-In France, Italy and Portugal, civilian physicians must be members of the Order of Physicians to practice medicine.
+In France, Italy and Portugal, doctors must be members of a national order of medical practitioners.

-In some countries, including the United Kingdom and Ireland, the profession largely regulates itself, with the government affirming the regulating body's authority.
+In some countries, including the United Kingdom and Ireland, the medical profession largely regulates itself, with the government affirming the regulating body's authority.
 The best-known example of this is probably the General Medical Council of Britain.
 In all countries, the regulating authorities will revoke permission to practice in cases of malpractice or serious misconduct.

 In the large English-speaking federations (United States, Canada, Australia), the licensing or registration of medical practitioners is done at a state or provincial level, or nationally as in New Zealand.
 Australian states usually have a "Medical Board", which has now been replaced by the Australian Health Practitioner Regulation Agency (AHPRA) in most states, while Canadian provinces usually have a "College of Physicians and Surgeons".
 All American states have an agency that is usually called the "Medical Board", although there are alternate names such as "Board of Medicine", "Board of Medical Examiners", "Board of Medical Licensure", "Board of Healing Arts" or some other variation.
 After graduating from a first-professional school, physicians who wish to practice in the US usually take standardized exams, such as the USMLE for a Doctor in Medicine.

-Specialists in internal medicine

-Most countries have some method of officially recognizing specialist qualifications in all branches of medicine, including internal medicine.
-Sometimes, this aims to promote public safety by restricting the use of hazardous treatments.
-Other reasons for regulating specialists may include standardization of recognition for hospital employment and restriction on which practitioners are entitled to receive higher insurance payments for specialist services.